-Last fall, my sister Corrie Woods, who happens to be the marketing brilliance behind Lichty Guitars, posted a photo on Facebook.
-When hiking in one of our North Carolina National Forests, she came across stacks of rocks in a river.
+After hiking one day, my sister Corrie Woods, who happens to be the marketing brilliance behind Lichty Guitars, posted a photo on Facebook.
+While wandering through one of our North Carolina forests, she came across stacks of rocks in a river.

 The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which lives in our rivers along the East coast of the US.

-Falling in Love
+Falling In Love

-Save My Hellbender Home!
+Please Save My Hellbender Home!

 And if you are visiting a nature center or zoo, see if they have hellbenders.
 You will definitely impress your neighbors with photos of this cool looking animal.